zarskilukasz/fishing-journal/README.md

 - **Trip management**
   - Create a trip with default “now” timestamp and GPS-based location
   - Edit trip duration (start/stop)
-  - Offline-first: save locally and sync to Supabase when back online
+  - Online-first: save locally and sync to Supabase when back online
 - **Weather module (AccuWeather integration)**
   - Auto-fetch for trips within the last 24h
   - Store weather snapshots permanently (no overwrites)